Prasanna-sr/express-routes-versioning/README.md

        res.status(200).send('ok v2');
     }
 ```
-This might appear as an anti pattern considering how npm versioning works, where client controls the version.
-Here server could control the version of the client, assuming client trust the server fully.
-Typically the client and server belong to the same company in these cases.
+Supporting '^,~' on server might appear as an anti-pattern considering how npm versioning works, where client controls the version.
+Here server controls the version (or it may not), and client fully trust the server.
+Typically the client and server belong to the same organization in these cases.

 **API**